tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Lou, 天命, and some mostly unknown up-and-coming Chinese players were quietly doing their under "Ybb Gaming" tag for most of the year.
+**How did this roster happen?** Lou, 天命, and some mostly unknown up-and-coming Chinese players were quietly doing thing their under "Ybb Gaming" tag for most of the year.
 Then all of a sudden, Tour 3, the fuckin' China Avengers assembled and this team became Azure Ray.

 Fy was still actively playing on Vici before joining, but what were Somnus and Chalice doing since their time on RNG last TI?
 Nothing!
 Lazy writing just deus ex machina'ing them back into the season if you ask me.